What’s On Tonight: ’That Damn Michael Che’ & ’Girls5Eva’ On Streaming

 Girls5Eva (Peacock series) — Tina Fey and Robert Carlock haven’t swung and missed yet while executive producing together, and here’s their latest joint project about a one-and-done, Spice Girls-esque 1990s girl group who get one more shot at stardom.
 Unfortunately, they’re all balancing real-life stressors like family, day jobs, and aches and pains that one doesn’t exactly deal with during early-20s life when abusing one’s body simply comes with the territory.
 Busy Phillips stars alongside Sarah Bareilles, Paula Pell, and Renée Elise Goldsberry.

-From Cradle To Stage (Paramount+ series) — The premiere episode of this Dave Grohl-directed series following Dave and his mom, Virginia, taking a pilgrimage of sorts to Las Vegas, where they meet with Imagine Dragons frontman Dan Reynolds and his mom, Christine.
+From Cradle To Stage (Paramount+ series) — The premiere episode of this Dave Grohl-directed series follows Dave and his mom, Virginia, taking a pilgrimage of sorts to Las Vegas, where they meet with Imagine Dragons frontman Dan Reynolds and his mom, Christine.
 It’s the first of six similarly-themed installments that will warm the hardest of hearts.

 Walker (CW, 8:00pm) — Walker, Stella, and August wanna put their fingerprints all over Sidestep, and Liam’s looking for career advice while Micki and Trey work things out.